 Designer Tammy Kalinsky completed the project as her senior thesis, on behalf of a friend with cerebal palsey.

-Design students need to learn a lot in four years—market research, concept development, and prototyping—to name a few skills, but empathy is one of the trickiest to pick up.
+Design students need to learn a lot in four years—market research, concept development, and prototyping—to name a few skills.
+However, empathy is one of the trickiest to pick up.
 Designer Tammy Kalinsky’s senior thesis, a wheelchair accessory called Side by Side, manages to unify all these topics and brings a much needed burst of innovation and support to people with special needs.
-It does all that with a simple bar to the side of the wheelchair, which allows the person in the chair and the person pushing it to actually talk.
+With a bar on the side of the wheelchair, the person in the chair and the one pushing are able to actually talk.

-Kalinsky had her first course in compassion at 12 years of age when her parents moved her from Israel to live for a year in Toronto.
-It was a culture shock in more ways than one, but her biggest challenge came when students in her class were paired with first graders to help teach reading.
-“Since my English wasn’t that great, my teacher and principle had the amazing idea of letting me teach a first grader with Down’s syndrome,” says Kalinsky.
+Kalinsky had her first course in compassion at age 12 when her parents moved her from Israel to Toronto.
+It was a culture shock in more ways than one.
+Her biggest challenge came when students in her class were paired with first graders to help teach reading.
+“Since my English wasn’t that great, my teacher and principal had the amazing idea of letting me teach a first grader with Down’s syndrome,” says Kalinsky.
 “Since he couldn’t speak, read, or write, and neither could I, we found our own way of communicating.”

-The experience had a profound impact on the budding designer, and years later when she was accepted at the Holon Institute of Technology, she started working with a girl who was suffering from cerebral palsy.
-The girl, named Sapir, is happy and outgoing, but when she’s being pushed in her wheelchair it creates an awkward social dynamic where she can’t make eye contact or carry on a normal conversation with her aide.
+The experience had a profound impact on the budding designer.
+Years later when she attended the Holon Institute of Technology, she started working with a girl suffering from cerebral palsy.
+The girl, Sapir, is typically happy and outgoing.
+Kalinksy noticed a change when pushing her.
+The wheelchair creates an awkward social dynamic where she can’t make eye contact or carry on a normal conversation.
 Kalinsky saw an opportunity in this awkwardness.

 Side by Side is a deceptively simple design.
-Making the chair move in a straight line, and not spin in a circle, was the first test of her design skills.
-Kalinsky passed by placing the bar near the front of the chair and angling it slightly to properly direct the force while also facilitating communication between the rider and aide.
+Making the chair move in a straight line, without spinning in a circle was the first test of her skills.
+Kalinsky placed the bar near the front of the chair and angling it slightly to properly direct the force.
+As a result, this facilitated communication between the rider and aide.

 Kalinsky was also keen to give the riders, who often are dealing with severe physical or mental challenges, an easy way to interact with their environment.
-Again, she turned to the bicycle for inspiration and mashed up a bicycle horn and headlight to create a device that squeaks when squeezed and lights up when slapped.
+Again, she turned to the bicycle for inspiration.
+She mashed up a bicycle horn and headlight to create a device that squeaks when squeezed and lights up when slapped.

 This lets the rider interact with the world while honing their motor skills at the same time.
 “Some of the kids can’t verbally communicate,” she says.
 “But they all have the need to communicate and it’s up to us to give them the means to do so.”